IntelLabs/ParallelAccelerator.jl/README.md

 is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain specific and general compiler optimization techniques, without the user putting much effort into it.
-However, eventually there will be bottlenecks and not all optimizations work 100% in favor of each other.
-Despite ParallelAccelerator still being a proof-of-concept at this stage, we hope to hear from all users, and we welcome contributions.
+However, eventually there will be bottlenecks and not all optimizations work in favor of each other.
+Despite ParallelAccelerator still being a proof-of-concept at this stage, we hope to hear from all users and we welcome contributions.
-Please feel free to trying it out, fork the project, contact us by emails, or file bug reports on the issue tracker.
+Please feel free to try it out, fork the project, contact us by emails, or file bug reports on the issue tracker.